I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-rawreadcommand.md

 <p>If the operation succeeds, the method should return S_OK.
 Otherwise, it should return one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.</p>

 ## -remarks
 <p>It is only necessary to implement <b>IStiUSD::RawReadCommand</b> if command and data information are read from a device by different methods.
-For other devices, <a href="https://msdn.microsoft.com/library/windows/hardware/ff543834">IStiUSD::RawReadData</a> can be used for both commands and data.
-If the call is not implemented, it must return STIERR_UNSUPPORTED.</p>

-<p>Implementation of this method, along with the meaning of buffer contents, are vendor-defined.</p>

-<p>It is only necessary to implement <b>IStiUSD::RawReadCommand</b> if command and data information are read from a device by different methods.
-For other devices, <a href="https://msdn.microsoft.com/library/windows/hardware/ff543834">IStiUSD::RawReadData</a> can be used for both commands and data.
+For other devices, <a href="image.istiusd_rawreaddata">IStiUSD::RawReadData</a> can be used for both commands and data.
 If the call is not implemented, it must return STIERR_UNSUPPORTED.</p>

 <p>Implementation of this method, along with the meaning of buffer contents, are vendor-defined.</p>